 When you launch Virtual Console or Virtual Media, prompts are displayed to verify the certificates.
-If you have custom Web server certificates, you can avoid these prompts by importing the CA certificates to the Java or ActiveX trusted certificate store.
+If you have custom Web server certificates, you can avoid these prompts by importing the CA certificates to the trusted certificate store.

-For more information about Automatic Certificate Enrollment (ACE), see section Automatic Certificate Enrollment on page 110
+For more information about Automatic Certificate Enrollment (ACE), see section Automatic Certificate Enrollment on page 111